akixuu/automated-playlist-to-video-compiler/readme.md

 # Create A Automated Compiled Playlist Video

+I'm probably gonna start working on this again during the summer...

 #### NOTES
 + Only a JPG image is supported right now
 + use a youtube or yt music playlist